 Plants are absolutely essential to our future, where almost all our food, feed and materials will be derived from plants.
 Our aim is to enable the development of novel adaptive crops and cropping systems required for future food production and food security without destroying our planet.
 Our plant phenotyping facilities thus will help to meet the world’s future needs in terms of food and material security: one of the most exciting endeavours for the future.

 Plant phenotyping is the game changer that will vastly contribute to make food security possible and sustainable agriculture available.

-Our NPEC facilities offer high throughput and high resolution data from plants both above and below ground.
+NPEC offers high throughput and high resolution data from plants both above and below ground.
 Automatic phenotyping will allow for a dramatic increase in the speed of plant breeding, allowing for a very short time to market for novel crop varieties.
 The NPEC facility consists of six modules, each offering a dedicated phenotyping platform with its own measurement systems.
 These systems each support specialized cameras and sensors.

-With the NPEC facilities we make accurate, high-throughput studies of plant performance possible in relation to relevant biotic (microbiome interactions, competition, disease) and abiotic (light quantity and quality, nutrients, temperature, moisture, soil pH and atmospheric CO2 level) factors across a range of scales.
+NPEC will enable you to make accurate, high-throughput studies of plant performance possible in relation to relevant biotic (microbiome interactions, competition, disease) and abiotic (light quantity and quality, nutrients, temperature, moisture, soil pH and atmospheric CO2 level) factors across a range of scales.